-- 1. Students should outline their background, motivation and initial goals for embarking on this internship. - 2.
+- I. Students should outline their own background, motivation and initial goals for embarking on this internship. - II.
 This section should offer an overview of the organisation, touching on its history, mission and structure and how these translate into its goals and objectives.
-Students should outline briefly the tasks and responsibilities assigned to them and their contribution to their placement. - 3.
-Here, the student is expected to illustrate an insider's understanding of the organisation, outlining how it operates internally and, in its market, and civil context.
-The paper should offer an analysis of the company's strengths and weaknesses and an appreciation of its opportunities and threats. - 4.
-The student will reflect on his/her understanding and experience of cultural differences in the workplace and should offer specific examples.
-They should also draw on their prior classroom learning when exploring human on-the-job relationships. - 5.
-In conclusion, students will locate their internship experience within the framework of their own professional aspirations, noting how they have acquired knowledge, understanding, and skills and how their experience will clarify their career goals and impact their future professional and personal choices.
+Students should outline briefly the tasks and responsibilities assigned to them and their contribution to their placement. - III.
+Here the student is expected to illustrate an insider's understanding of the organisation, outlining how it operates internally and in its market and civil context.
+It should offer an analysis of the company's strengths and weaknesses and an appreciation of the opportunities open to it and the threats it faces. - IV.
+The student will reflect on his/her understanding and experience of cultural difference at play in their workplace and should offer specific examples.
+They should also draw on their prior classroom learning when exploring the human onthe-job relationships. - V. In conclusion students will locate their internship experience within the framework of their own professional aspirations, noting how they have acquired knowledge, understanding and skills and how their experience will clarify their career goals and impact on their future professional and personal choice.